top of page

 Josh King:

-Then that is then turned around by the Obama campaign into a sort of discordant singing of the song by Governor Romney, overplayed with pictures of boarded up factories and empty offices.
+Then that is then turned around by the Obama campaign into a sort of discordant singing of the song by Governor Romney, overlayed with pictures of boarded up factories and empty offices.

 Mitt Romney: